jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/userProfile/userProfile.rst

 3. Draw your initials in the opened window
 4. Alternatively, text can be used for initials
-5. Click on "Save changes" button on the account setting page
+5. Click the "Save changes" button on the account setting page

 How to create a personal account?
 =================================